facebook/docusaurus/website/docs/using-themes.md

 sidebar_label: Introduction
 ---

 Like plugins, themes are designed to add functionality to your Docusaurus site.
-As a good rule of thumb, themes is mostly about client-side, while plugins is more focused to server-side functionality.
-Theme is also designed to be easily replace-able with another similar theme.
+As a good rule of thumb, themes are mostly focused on client-side, where plugins are more focused on server-side functionalities.
+Themes are also designed to be easily replace-able with other themes.

 ## Using themes